 CIS works collaboratively with research centres across the IfM and with other universities and industrial partners.
-Within CIS is the EPSRC-funded Centre for Industrial Sustainability.
-The EPSRC Centre, which includes 60 staff across four universities, has helped over 200 companies innovate towards sustainability.
 The Centre provides knowledge and tools to help manufacturers profit from the opportunities of a sustainable future, and we have helped over 200 companies innovate to become more sustainable.

 - Eco-efficient manufacturing: Identify waste and model factory resource flows

 - Sustainable business innovation: Re-thinking business models, Map value to create new business models

 - Industrial system transformation: Visions of future industry, Mapping future industrial systems.

 The Centre has produced a number of tools to help manufacturers become more sustainable.
 Here are a few:

 - Mapping value in business networks - The Cambridge Value Mapping Tool

 - Finding uncaptured value across product lifecycles

 - Transforming businesses to capture new value